tersesystems/ocaps/site/src/main/paradox/guide/authorization.md

 1. Identification (grant privs)
 2. Authentication (let a process running on behalf use priv associated with identity)
 3. Authorization (grant token, etc)
-4. Access Decision (in the service )
+4. Access Decision (in the service)

 Capability-based authorization systems identify a policy that says who is authorized for an operation on a resource, and then hand out a capability for that operation.
 That capability is then used directly.
 This is in contrast to role based access control (RBAC), which ties in the identity directly.
 Examples include [OAuth 2 Bearer Token](https://en.wikipedia.org/wiki/OAuth#OAuth_2.0) and [XACML](https://en.wikipedia.org/wiki/XACML), but it's quite simple to create your own.

 This may not mean much in isolation, so let's run through an example with Scala code, implementing a Gatekeeper class for documents.

+> You can see the full class in [Gatekeeper example](../examples/gatekeeper.md) page.

 First, we need authentication.
 Let's posit a `User` class that serves as the [principal](https://stackoverflow.com/a/5025140), and an implicit `SecurityContext` that serves as an [implicit context](http://www.lihaoyi.com/post/ImplicitDesignPatternsinScala.html#implicit-contexts).